Israa-x/collection-of-web-write-ups-cybertalents/practice/bypass_the_world.md

 15. Falg with First payload:
   ![](images/bypass_the_world/flag1.png)
-16. Falg with First payload:
+16. Falg with Second payload:
   ![](images/bypass_the_world/flag2.png)